 RatesDotCA is a rebranding of two Canadian companies, Kanetix and RateSuperMarket.
 This service connects you with many different insurers, as long as you live in one of the 8 provinces in their service area.
 You may be redirected to a third-party insurance agency while using the site, but you'll still find a good range of life insurance policies at competitive rates.

-As you shop for life insurance, how can you tell which provider is the right choice?
-Here are several criteria to keep in mind, to guide your decision-making:
+As you shop for life insurance in Canada you might get overwhelmed with the many sites and brokerages out there.
+We totally understand.
+So, here are several criteria to keep in mind, to guide your decision-making:

 Select any 2 Canadian Life Insurance Plans to compare them head to head